Specialist Digital Health Workforce Census

 What are the additional sections?

-In 2026, we will continue to partner with Telstra Health and include the additional questions related to gender.
-We will also have an additional section about Leadership to enable us to explore the role of the Digital Health Leader.
+2. We will also have an additional section about Leadership to enable us to explore the role of the Digital Health Leader.

 I started the Census, but changed my mind.
 What should I do?